Folkwise-io/MintbeanPlatformV3-frontend/docs/README.md

 `handleGraphqlErrors` should always be used to handle errors from the backend API, which are sent as an array.
 Append argument `true` to log errors silently (without sending Toast).

-Here is an example of handling and logging a `fetchUsers` response in the `userActions`:
+Here is an example of handling and logging a `fetchUsers` response in the `userActions` (TODO: migrate logic to service layer):

 ```ts
 export function fetchUsers(): ThunkAction<void, StoreState, Context, MbAction<void>> {